 How Fresh Is Your Coffee

-Enjoy the best cup of your homemade coffee possible; the coffee must be fresh.
-But how do judge freshness?
+Enjoy the best cup of coffee possible; the coffee must be fresh.
+But how is a freshness to be judged?

 Here are a few fundamental principles that will guide you.

-Because coffee is freshest immediately upon roasting.
-If you happen to live close to one of the many small artisan coffee roasting companies.
-You can easily purchase the freshest of coffee beans.
+Because coffee is freshest immediately upon roasting if you happen to live close to one of the many small artisan coffee roasting companies can easily purchase the freshest of coffee beans.

 Freshly roasted coffee emits carbon dioxide for several weeks following roasting, and it is a natural process.